 Miscellaneous Fluoaluminates.
 Carter 31 discusses the preparation of the potassium, lithium, and ammonium fluoaluminates, and describes their physical properties.
 These materials were never widely used as insecticides, however, and little is known of their properties in this respect.
-Organic fluoaluminates, as well as organic salts of fluorine in combination with titanium and tin, have been patented as insecticides [British patent 332,227 (1930)] but have not been developed commercially.
+Organic fluoaluminates, as well as organic salts of fluorine in combination with titanium and tin, have been patented as insecticides (British Patent 332,227, 1930) but have not been developed commercially.

-MISCELLANEOUS INORGANIC STOMACH POISONS
+MISCELLANEOUS INORGANIC INSECTICIDES

 A wide variety of materials have at one time or another been suggested as protective insecticides.
-Most of these have been tried and found to be unsuited for the purpose, although a few of the newer materials have not been thoroughly tested.
+Some of these have limited use against specific insect pests; others are of questionable value.
+Brief mention will be made of a few which are more commonly used.